opengisch/QgisModelBaker/docs/background_info/usabilityhub/modelbaker_integration.md

 ![uml](../../assets/usabilityhub_ili2dboptions.png)

-!!!
-Note
-    Currently ili2db does not support to set the files (like `--iliMetaAttrs`, `--preScript` and `--postScript`) to false.
-So a removal by the input mask is not possible at the moment.

 The parameters set by the Model Baker in the background are still set.
 But they can are overridden in the *metaconfiguration file*.
 However, if in the *metaconfiguration file* such parameters are not mentioned, then they are also not overridden with `false`.

 Exception is a the setting to consider ***only*** the *metaconfiguration file*.
 If this is set, then only the parameters configured in the *metaconfiguration file* should be set and no others (Exception from the exception is `--models` and `--sqlEnableNull` on "Run withouth constraints"):